opfeffer/xcode12-sandbox/README.md

 #  Xcode 12 Sandbox

 Sandbox app to surface and investigate issues with CocoaPods test specs in combination with Jenkins and SSH sessions.
+Feedback filed (ID: **FB8784935**).

 ### Project Setup